kristosh/kristosh.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Reveived my master degree from the Aristotle University of Thessaloniki (Auth).
-My master thesis was on machine learning methods for developing intelligent agents in strategy video game <em>StarCraft</em>.